• Views 901

 Synopsis

-• This animated video, based on a wordless picture book by Alison Jay, tells the story of a girl who befriends a bee.
-The girl realizes that the bee is not happy living away from the natural world, so together they plant flower seeds all over the city.
+• This animated video, based on a wordless picture book by Alison Jay, tells the story of a girl who cares for a sick bee that has ended up in her home.

-• Students will learn about the importance of bees in nature and the importance of nature in humans' lives.
+• Students will learn about the importance of bees in nature, see an inspiring story of compassion, and understand the importance of nature to humans and bees.

 Teaching Tips